-Perspective | Lute Olson’s unique path to the Hall of Fame was just about perfect
+Perspective | Lute Olson’s rare path to the Hall of Fame was just about perfect

 “It was probably a little over the top,” Kerr said, years later.

-The notion of Olson — with his perfectly coifed silver hair, regal 6-foot-4 inch bearing and complete command during games — using heroin was impossible to even imagine.
+The notion of Olson — with his perfectly coifed silver hair, regal 6-foot-4 bearing and complete command during games — using heroin was impossible to even imagine.

 Olson wasn’t amused.
-I asked him a few weeks later what he’d said to Kerr.
+I asked him a few weeks later what he had said to Kerr.

 “Nothing,” Olson said.
 “I didn’t need to.
 It was Steve.
 If it had been someone else, it would have been different.”
 He paused and smiled.
 “But he better not do it again.”